 Though widows were buried in some European regions, a Flemish painter Frans Balthazar Solvyns is believed to have witnessed an Indian Sati involving burial.
 The barbaric custom included the woman shaving her head, as the celebration went on around her.

-In some communities, a widow was made to lie down next to her dead husband, and some parts of both the marriage and the funeral ceremonies were conducted before she was burnt alive.
+In some communities, a widow was made to lie down next to her dead husband.
+And they conducted some parts of both the marriage and the funeral ceremonies before she was burnt alive.

 A tradition developed in which Jivit (living sati) was seen as virtuous around the twentieth century.
 A jivit is a woman who once wished to commit suicide but later gives up her desire to die.
 Two famous jivits were Bala Satimata and Umca Satimata, surviving until the early 1990s.